Tudinh/lasercutting/README.md

 ## Pre-flight Script
 This script has been prepared to help sense check your document before you laser cut.
 To run the script, you need to do the following:

-Head to: `/Applications/Adobe Illustrator CC 2019/Presets/en_GB/Scripts`.
+On Mac OS head to: `/Applications/Adobe Illustrator CC 2019/Presets/en_GB/Scripts`.

+On Windows go to: `C:\Program Files\Adobe\Adobe Illustrator CC 2019\Presets\en_GB\Scripts`.

+Note: You might need to replace `en_GB` with your language version and `2019` with your version of Illustrator CC.

 ![Location of Script Path](/images/ScreenCapture-ScriptPath_v01.png)